mercmobily/simpledblayer/README.md

 For normal queries:

     people.select(
-      {},
+      {}, // Conditions
-      { useCursor: false , delete: false, skipHardLimitOnQueries: false },
+      { useCursor: false , delete: false, skipHardLimitOnQueries: false }, // options
       function( err, data, total, grandTotal ){

-The first parameter is an object representing the query (more about this later).
+The format of the `conditions` parameter is a query, and its format is explained later in the documentation.

 The second parameter is optional.
 If you pass it:

 * `useCursor`.
 If set to `true`, the function will call the call the callback with a cursor rahter than the data.
 Default: `false`.
 * `delete`.
 If set to `true`, SimpleDbLayer will _delete_ any fetched record.
 For normal queries, it will delete all records _before_ calling your callback.
 * `skipHardLimitOnQueries`.
 If set to `true`, SimpleDbLayer will ignore the `hardLimitOnQuery` attribute and will return _all_ fetched data. flag.
 Remember that if you have a very large data set and do not impose any range limits, non-cursor queries will attempt to place the whole thing in memory and will probably kill your server.
 Default: `false.`.
+* `ranges`.
+It's an object that can have the attributes `from`, `to` and `limit` set.
+All attributes are optional.
+For example `{ limit: 10 }`.
+* `sort`.
+It's an object where each key represents the field the sort will apply to.
+For each key, value can be `-1` (bigger to smaller)  or `1` (smaller to bigger).

 The callback is called with parameter `data` (the returned records), `total` (the number of records returned) and `grandTotal` (the _total_ number of records that satisfy the query without taking into consideration the required ranges).